The orchestra conductor

 A major project with Bergen Philharmonic Orchestra was the world premiere of Bullseye by Olav Anton Thommessen, Hokkaido Hagar for the piano and orchestra of Knut Vaage, and Olav Berg's concert for bass and orchestra.
 Bergby's interpretation of Rolf Wallins Act for symphony orchestra, led to that the work later was taken on a European Tour.

-When Bergby was chief conductor of Värmland's Sinfonietta, he conducted several of Mozart's main symphonies, the London symphonies of Haydn, and all the symphonies of Beethoven, Schumann and Brahms.
+As chief conductor of the Värmlands Sinfonietta, Bergby conducted several of Mozart's most important symphonies, the London symphonies of Haydn, and all the symphonies of Beethoven, Schumann and Brahms.

 As Norwegian profile conductor in the Norwegian Broadcasting Corporation (KORK) in 2009-10, Bergby conducted all of Brahms' symphonies.
 He received the KORK award for this production.
 The award was given to "an established performer who has contributed to innovative and great musical experiences".